 Once you have finished the test, mail the sample within 3 days of collection.
 Use the postage paid envelope included with your kit.

 You will receive your test results by mail.
-If you have registered for Personal Online Services and get your care at a Group Health Medical Centers clinic, you also can see your results online as soon as they are available.
+If you have registered for Personal Online Services and get your care at a Kaiser Permanente medical offices clinic, you also can see your results online as soon as they are available.

 Normal (negative) results: Normal results show that blood wasn't found in your stool.

 Abnormal (positive) results: Abnormal results show that blood was found in your stool.
 This doesn't mean you have cancer, but you will need further testing.
 Generally, we recommend a colonoscopy as the next step.

 If you have questions about colon cancer screening tests or how to perform the stool test, contact your doctor's office.